-My visit in May was a little spontaneous for me (I bought my flights on sale about two months in advance).
-But my friend just happened to be in town at the same time, and our football teams just happened to be playing each other in Brisbane.
+My weekend in Brisbane this May was a little spontaneous for me (I bought my flights on sale about two months in advance).
+But my friend just happened to be in town at the same time and our football teams just happened to be playing each other in Brisbane.
 I mean, I couldn’t not visit.
 I flew in on Friday afternoon and out on Sunday night, and it was one of those perfect weekends away that just refresh you.
 So I thought I’d share exactly what I got up to on this particular Brisbane weekend trip.

-I had seen a photo on my friend Elle’s Instagram a few weeks previously of the epic ice-cream sandwiches at Mister Fitz.
-I told her I needed to try one while I was in town, so we did just that on Friday night.
-Our first stop was for dinner in Chinatown, though.
-I couldn’t believe just how quiet Chinatown was.
+I met up with my childhood friend, Elle and we had dinner in Chinatown.
+For a Friday night, I couldn’t believe how quiet Chinatown was!
 We decided to go back to King of Kings, a Chinese seafood restaurant I had been to previously when I lived in Brissy.
 There was a couple next to us who ordered a massive plate of fried rice with some sizzling steak and vegetables, so we asked the waiter if we could have the same.
-Best decision, the Mongolian beef was delicious.
+It was the best decision – the Mongolian beef was delicious.

-I don’t think you can visit Brisbane without checking out Southbank.
-We wandered down to the waterfront, through the bouganvillea vines to the beach, and then onto the weekly Saturday markets.
+I don’t think you can visit Brisbane without checking out South Bank.
+We wandered down to the waterfront, through the bougainvillea vines to the beach, and then onto the weekly Saturday markets.
 It was a hot day, so the man-made beach was particularly busy.
 My other Southbank highlights: Ahmet’s for excellent Turkish cuisine, Mister Fitz for ice cream and Cactus Republic for Mexican.

 There are plenty of ways to spend your Saturday night in Brisbane, but as a rugby league fan I can’t think of anything better than checking out the footy.
 My friend and I put on our opposing team colours and headed to the game.
 The crowd was massive as there were two games back-to-back, but unfortunately my team lost.
 If you are going to Suncorp Stadium, it is worthwhile checking out Paddington while you are in the area.
 Kettle and Tin is a particular old favourite.

-Oh, you bet I backed up my brunch game with another morning catch up with Vancouver friends I toured Canada and New York with in 2014.
+Oh, you bet I backed up my brunch game!
+I met up with Vancouver friends I toured Canada and New York with back in 2014.
 Although I didn’t snap a photo of my dish this time, we visited my friend’s sister’s cafe, Deedot in Holland Park.
-It is a popular spot with the locals, and they have a great menu to boot.
+It’s a popular spot with the locals and they have a great menu to boot.
 They also just opened a new cafe in Manly West, if you happen to be in that neck of the woods too.

 I wrapped up my time in Brisbane with a little movie break and shopping trip down Queen Street Mall.
 How Brisbane has a Forever21 before Melbourne blows my mind – this needs to change, fashion gods.
-I also discovered thewere happening that day.
-If only I had room in my small carry-on backpack.
+I also discovered the Suitcase Rummage Markets were happening that day.
+If only I had room in my small carry-on backpack!

-I also have to give a shout-out to my brother’s bar, The Village Social.
+Finally, I have to give a quick shout-out to my brother’s bar, The Village Social.
 I didn’t get a chance to check it out this trip, but I hear craft beer enthusiasts will love it.
-My Brisbane weekend was short, but I fit in everything I needed and wanted to.
-I hope this little snapshot gives you some tips for your next trip to Brisvegas (yes, that is a real nickname).